 This one is similar to the above.
 The profile picture looks like they are a soldier, a marine, etc. Or a soldier porn actor.
 I’ve had someone say they were on a peacekeeping mission.
 Their profile distance put them nearer to Sunderland than South Sudan.
-Of course, you get LGBT+ folk in the services.
-It can be a fetish for some people to have sex with someone in a uniform.
+Of course, you get LGBT+ people in the services.
+And it can be a fetish for some people to have sex with someone in a uniform.
 But it’s also a relatively common scam to claim to be military personnel based overseas who require funds for flights home or early discharge from the forces.

 3 Arouse interest